 In response, Mazen Deep [5] develops an innovative approach in an attempt to generate electricity from sea waves in Syria.
-He found that high and speedy waves of two days per month are sufficient enough to produce 10MW/m3/s.
+He found that high and speedy waves of two days per month are sufficient enough to produce $10 \text{MW/m}^3/\text{s}$ .
 However, Deep's approach is costly due to the need to perform mechanical maintenance of the machines installed for the project.
 Vining [6] uses overtopping and states that the driving force to produce energy emerges from the difference of the see level and the filled overtopping.
+Nevertheless, the problem lies in the quantity of water that floods from the waves as a result of both size and height - that is, in case the sea waves are not high enough, the energy produced is insufficient because Vining's idea largely depends upon the difference in see water levels in the effort to generate energy.